Lab Fun Times

 Honor Thesis Student

 Senior at Boston College majoring in Psychology.
-Member since Fall 2016 and currently working on her research project.
+She has been a member since Fall 2016 and is currently researching the effects of punishment and reputation on children's fairness behaviors using the Dictator Game.

 Honor Thesis student

 Senior at Boston College majoring in Psychology.
-She has been a member since Spring 2017 and is currently working on her research project.
+She has been a member since Spring 2017 and is currently researching whether children intervene to compensate others for completing an equivalent workload.

 Junior at Boston College majoring in Psychology.
 Lab member since Fall 2016.